SKbilal786/CODTECH-Task1/README.md

-Simple Calculator
+# 🧮 Simple Calculator

-Description
+## Description
-This Java program is a simple calculator that performs basic arithmetic operations.
-It allows users to input two integers and select an arithmetic operation to perform.
-The supported operations are addition, subtraction, multiplication, division, and modulus.
-The calculator then displays the result of the selected operation.
+The **Simple Calculator** is a straightforward Java program that performs basic arithmetic operations.
+It allows users to input two integers and select an arithmetic operation to execute.
+The calculator supports addition, subtraction, multiplication, division, and modulus operations, making it a handy tool for quick calculations.

-Features
+## 🌟 Features
-Addition: Computes the sum of two integers.
+- **Addition:** Computes the sum of two integers.
-Subtraction: Computes the difference between two integers.
+- **Subtraction:** Computes the difference between two integers.
-Multiplication: Computes the product of two integers.
+- **Multiplication:** Computes the product of two integers.
-Division: Computes the quotient of two integers.
-Handles division by zero gracefully.
+- **Division:** Computes the quotient of two integers and gracefully handles division by zero.
-Modulus: Computes the remainder of the division of two integers.
-Handles division by zero gracefully.
+- **Modulus:** Computes the remainder of the division of two integers, with division by zero handled gracefully.

-Usage
+## 🚀 Usage
-Run the Program: Execute the Calculator class.
+1. **Run the Program:** Execute the `Calculator` class in your Java environment.

-Input Values:
+2. **Input Values:**

-Enter the first integer when prompted with "Enter the value of num1: ".
+   - **First Integer:** Enter the first integer when prompted with `"Enter the value of num1:"`.
-Enter the second integer when prompted with "Enter the value of num2: ".
+   - **Second Integer:** Enter the second integer when prompted with `"Enter the value of num2:"`.
-Enter the desired operation (+, -, *, /, %) when prompted with "Enter the operation (+, -, *, /, %): ".
+   - **Operation Selection:** Choose an arithmetic operation by entering one of the following symbols when prompted with `"Enter the operation (+, -, *, /, %):"`:
+     - `+` for addition
+     - `-` for subtraction
+     - `*` for multiplication
+     - `/` for division
+     - `%` for modulus
-View Results: The program will display the result of the selected operation.
+3. **View Results:** The program will display the result of the selected operation:

-Addition: Shows the sum of the two integers.
+   - **Addition:** Shows the sum of the two integers.
-Subtraction: Shows the difference between the two integers.
+   - **Subtraction:** Shows the difference between the two integers.
-Multiplication: Shows the product of the two integers.
+   - **Multiplication:** Shows the product of the two integers.
-Division: Shows the quotient of the two integers.
-If dividing by zero, an error message is displayed.
+   - **Division:** Shows the quotient of the two integers.
+If dividing by zero, an error message will be displayed.
-Modulus: Shows the remainder of the division.
-If dividing by zero, an error message is displayed.
+   - **Modulus:** Shows the remainder of the division.
+If dividing by zero, an error message will be displayed.

+## 🛠️ How It Works
+1. **User Input:** The program prompts the user to enter two integers and select an arithmetic operation.
+2. **Operation Execution:** Based on the selected operation, the program performs the calculation.
+3. **Error Handling:** If the user attempts to divide by zero, the program handles the error gracefully by displaying an appropriate message.
+4. **Output:** The result of the operation is displayed on the console.

+## 👨‍💻 Technologies Used
+- **Java:** The primary programming language used to implement the calculator's functionality.